meronogbai/realtime-search-articles/README.md

 ## Screenshots

 ### Home page

 ![screenshot](./screenshots/home.png)

 ### Top searches page

 ![screenshot](./screenshots/top-searches.png)

 ### ActiveAdmin interface

 ![screenshot](./screenshots/admin.png)

 ## Features

 - Users can search for the articles they need in realtime
 - Admin users can view analytics and trends about user searches
-- Only admin users can create articles via the ActiveAdmin dashboard
+- Admin users can create articles via the ActiveAdmin dashboard

+## FAQs

+### How to search for articles?

+Vist `/` and type into the search box.

+### How to create, update or delete an article?

+Go to the admin dashboard by visiting `/admin` and click on Articles in the navbar.

+### How to view the analytics?

+Go to `/searches` to look at all the searches with their analytics.

 ## Built With